tinkertanker/pxt-stepper-motor/README.md

 Find out more about the 28byj-48 and ULN2003 driver here: https://www.seeedstudio.com/blog/2019/03/04/driving-a-28byj-48-stepper-motor-with-a-uln2003-driver-board-and-arduino/

-The 28byj-48 stepper motor is well, ok for small projects.
-I have learnt it will not move the weight of a small collapsible umbrella.
-I was reduced to making a paper umbrella instead.
-Why in the world do you need to attach an umbrella to a stepper motor?
-If you ever needed an automated moving defense against Nerf bullets of course!
-Is one plausible answer.
-But this project is inspired by the drive to achieve total protection from the sun.
-Find out in the upcoming book -

-_Let's Get Hacking With Micro:bit!
-The Tinkercademy Guide for Teachers and Tinkerers._

 ## Basic Usage

 `||set motor to motor at in1/in2/in3/in4||`